aaronseymour7/HFR_PACKAGE/README.md

 # HFR_PACKAGE

-A Python package for generating and analyzing **homodesmotic reaction enthalpies** using RDKit, PuLP, and AaronTools.
+A Python package for generating and analyzing **homodesmotic family reaction enthalpies** using RDKit, PuLP, and AaronTools.

 ---

 ## Features

-- Balance homodesmotic reactions automatically.
+- Balance Isogyric, Isodesmic, Hypohomodesmotic, and Homodesmotic reactions automatically.
 - Compute reaction enthalpies from Gaussian output.
 - References ATcT values for enthalpies of formation.
 - Support for single and multiple computation workflows.